GregoryMason/NWEN241-2016-Exam/2016Solutions.md

   </summary>

 ---
-C Structures are a collection of different data types/values, whilst Java Class objects can also: have associated methods, have various restrictions for variable and method access (eg "private", "protected"), and utilise inheritance.<br>
+C Structures are a collection of different data types/values, whilst Java Class objects can also: have associated methods, have various restrictions for variable and method access (eg "private", "protected"), and utilise inheritance.\
 Java also creates class objects as references, whilst C creates Structures as values.
 (You would use pointers to structs in C to create the same effect of references.)

 ---